 This length is commonly known as the critical distance.
 How far the sink can be from a vent pipe is determined by the following factors:

 You can also consider using a washer while connecting the drain pipes.
-Read how to install slip joint washers on this article on the same sink plumbing topic.
+Read how to install slip joint washers in this article on the same sink plumbing topic.